 - Writing Prompt Sheet – My magic hat does…

 There are a few different ways you can build and use this free # activity, which means you can get multiple uses from the same printable!

 - Print the character template onto colored paper (or thin card that goes through your printer) and cut out the pieces to use in the craftivity.

 - Print the character template onto white paper (or thin card that goes through your printer), cut, and color the pieces with markers, pens, or crayons before assembly.

 - Print the character template onto white paper (or thin card that goes through your printer), cut and trace around onto colored construction paper then use those pieces to assemble the Snowman.
 You may have to draw on some additional features with a black marker, such as the pupils of the eyes.

 However you decide to print and cut out the pieces, the assembly remains the same – use the photos in this post as a guide to sticking everything together.
 You can use a glue stick or glue roller.
 These are my favorite glue rollers and they’re so much easier and less messy than a glue stick!

-Some of the pieces for this paper craft take up a whole page, others do not.
-Where possible I’ve made small items fill up a page – as well as having a page with individual items (it will become more apparent when you download the file!).
-I have done this so that you can save on paper if you only want to make one of this character, or if you want to make several – for example in a group or classroom.
+Some of the pieces for this papercraft take up a whole page, others do not.
+Where possible, I’ve made small items fill up a page and have a page with individual items (it will become more apparent when you download the file!).
+I have done this so that you can save on paper if you only want to make one of these characters, or if you want to make several – for example in a group or classroom.